Cloud-PG/interLink/Readmev2.md

 ### :information_source: Environment Variables list
 Here's the complete list of every customizable environment variable.
 When specified, it overwrites the listed key within the InterLink config file.
+- VK_CONFIG_PATH -> VK config file path
 - $INTERLINKURL -> the URL to allow the Virtual Kubelet to contact the InterLink module.
 Do not specify a port here.
 Overwrites InterlinkURL.
 - $INTERLINKPORT -> the InterLink listening port.
 InterLink and VK will communicate over this port.
 Overwrites InterlinkPort.
-- $INTERLINKCONFIGPATH -> your config file path
+- $INTERLINKCONFIGPATH -> your InterLink config file path.
+Default is ./kustomizations/InterLinkConfig.yaml
 - $SIDECARURL -> the URL to allow InterLink to communicate with the Sidecar module (docker, slurm, etc).
 Do not specify port here.
 Overwrites SidecarURL.
 - $SIDECARPORT -> the Sidecar listening port.
 Docker default is 4000, Slurm default is 4001.
 - $SIDECARSERVICE -> can be "docker" or "slurm" only (for the moment).
 If SIDECARPORT is not set, will set Sidecar Port in the code to default settings.
 Overwrites SidecarService.